-Lycoming College Young Artist Summer Stringfest
+Lycoming College Summer Stringfest

-For Violinists, Violists, Cellists Ages 11 – 23
+For Violinists, Violists, Cellists Ages 13 - 23

-- Dr. Kenneth Sarch, Director, Violin, Viola
+- Dr. Kenneth Sarch, Young Artist Director, Violin, Viola

-- Dr. Emily Rolka, Violin, Chamber Music
+- Dr. Emily Rolka, Intermediate Director, Violin, Chamber

 - Dr. Amanda Gunderson, Piano, Performance Class